 Colorado Springs, Colorado

-Since my husband works full-time and attends school, I do a great deal around the house, including getting our three children where they need to go.
+Since my husband works full-time and attends school, I do a lot around the house, including wrangling our three kids.
 I'm always looking for no-fuss recipes, so I was thrilled to find this one.
-The moist teriyaki seasoned pork roast has become a family favorite.
+The juicy teriyaki seasoned pork roast has become a family favorite. —Roxanne Hulsey, Gainsville, Georgia

 “Slow-cooked dishes are a favorite in our home, and this one is perfect for fall and winter evenings,” writes Sheree Shown from Junction City, Oregon.
 A pork roast cooks all afternoon with sweet onions, honey, soy sauce and ginger for fabulous flavor.
 “The aroma fills the house with a scent that cries out, 'Welcome home!',” Sheree notes.